i-pi/i-pi/docs/src/distributed.rst

    A schematic simplified representation of the communication protocol.
-   We note that most of the clients do not make use of the 'NEEDINIT' option, The communication is *asynchronous* but we have omited the 'waiting' blocks for simplicity.
+   We note that most of the clients do not make use of the 'NEEDINIT' option, The communication is *asynchronous* but we have omitted the 'waiting' blocks for simplicity.